l12maro/ELAN_installers/README.md

 4. Bundle data files

 4.1.
-Run pyinstaller on .spec file provided.
+Run pyinstaller on .spec file provided in each of the branches.
 You should find the .exe file within .\dist.
 ```
 pyinstaller -F <spec file>
 ```